BENNS: A Surrogate Model for Hybrid Online-Offline Evolution of SFC Embedding: BENNS Model

 \subsection{Solution Overview}

 The surrogate model is based on benchmarking models and a pre-trained NN, which we call an \textit{approximator}, that approximates the traffic latency.
 Given the complexity of SFC embeddings and network topologies, we first benchmark the SFC embedding against the network topology, encoding them to numerical values, and use these numerical values as inputs to the approximator.
-We assumed that the traffic latency of an SFC is a function of the maximum CPU and memory demanded of the hosts that host the VNFs of an SFC, and the maximum bandwidth demanded of the physical links connecting the VNFs of the SFC.
+Based on assumptions taken by existing works in the literature~\cite{Liu2021a, Gamal2019a, Fu2020, Tahmasebi2018, Liu2024a, Khoshkholghi2020}, we assumed that the traffic latency of an SFC is a function of the maximum CPU and memory demanded of the hosts that host the VNFs of an SFC, and the maximum bandwidth demanded of the physical links connecting the VNFs of the SFC.
 The maximum bandwidth demand is calculated considering the number of HTTP requests an SFC receives.
-To calculate the maximum CPU and memory demand, we use CPU and memory usage predictors for each VNF, which are NNs trained on CPU and memory usage data of each VNF generated by profiling it (Section \ref{predict_profiling}).
-We performed an empirical analysis (Section \ref{toy_exp}) of the resource demands and found that only the maximum CPU demand and bandwidth demand have an impact on the traffic latency (Section \ref{empirical_analysis_results}).
+To calculate the maximum CPU and memory demand, we use CPU and memory usage predictors for each VNF, which are NNs trained on CPU and memory usage data of each VNF generated by profiling it (Section~\ref{predict_profiling}).
+This factors in the processing heterogeneity of VNFs.
+We performed an empirical analysis (Section~\ref{toy_exp}) of our assumptions on resource demands and found that only the maximum CPU demand and bandwidth demand have an impact on the traffic latency (Section~\ref{empirical_analysis_results}).

-We then generated data to train the approximator by running 11 experiments across different topologies and SFC embeddings (Section \ref{apprx_dg}).
+We then generated data to train the approximator by running 11 experiments across different topologies and SFC embeddings using a dynamic traffic pattern (Section~\ref{apprx_dg}).
 We computed the maximum CPU demand and bandwidth demand, and the total propagation delay of every SFC for a given number of requests, and recorded them against the traffic latency measured on OpenRASE.
+This data captured the contention and multiplexing effects of VNFs on shared hosts and physical links, and their impact on traffic latency.
 We used this data to train the approximator.
 To approximate the traffic latency of an SFC for a given number of requests, we compute the maximum CPU and bandwidth demand and input it to the approximator and have it approximate the traffic latency.
-We compute the total propagation delay of SFCs and add it to the approximated traffic latency for reasons discussed in Section \ref{approx}.
+We compute the total propagation delay of SFCs and add it to the approximated traffic latency for reasons discussed in Section~\ref{approx}.
 We average the approximated traffic latency for all SFCs across the entire duration of traffic to produce the average traffic latency of an SFC embedding.